HASKI-RAK/HASKI-Backend/README.md

 openssl rsa -in keys/private.pem -outform PEM -pubout -out keys/public.pem
 ```

+_Also remember to change the cryptographic key in ToolConfigJson.py to match yours from moodle.
+The URL to obtain the key is also in the ToolConfigJson.py file._

 ### Project

 Either create a new conda environment or use venv.
 The following steps are for conda: